 The 6D is another camera option.
 It’s at a similar price to the Canon 80D.

 It is a full frame camera, which results in much better noise performance and sharpness.
 Dynamic range is also noticeably better.
 But it’s not great for a full frame camera.

 If you need serious autofocus, forget the 6D.
 The center focus point is sensitive.
 And it only has nine points, which are centered in the frame.
 So tracking is not possible.

 Unlike any of the previous cameras, it also lacks Dual Pixel AF.
 You have to stick with contrast detection in Live View and video.

-The Nikon D7500 camera has a very similar AF-system with 51 points, of which 15 are cross-type.
-Keep in mind that Nikon’s Live View AF is not nearly as capable as Dual Pixel.
-Burst shooting maxes out at 8 fps.
+This Nikon camera has a very similar AF system with 51 points, of which 15 are cross-type.
+But keep in mind that Nikon’s Live View AF is not nearly as capable as Dual Pixel.

-It is better than the 80D in video resolution, shooting 4K at 30 fps.
+And burst shooting maxes out at 8 fps.
+But It is better than the 80D in video resolution, shooting 4K at 30 fps.

 ISO performance is also much better, giving usable image quality results up to ISO 12,800.
 You can expand that to ISO 1,640,000, but you only get lots of grain.
 It’s a useful marketing feature, though.

 There are numerous reasons why it might be great for you.
 Consider the pros and cons.
 And you will not go wrong with your decision.